Payment systems

 Features and Functionality of Payment Gateway Systems

-We've reviewed the major processing features when discovering what the payment gateway service types are.
-Now, let's see in detail what functionality should payment gateway system have:
+We’ve discussed how payment gateway works and reviewed the major processing features when discovering what the payment gateway service types are.
+Now, let’s see in detail what functionality the transaction gateway system should have:

 Security

-This is the most crucial thing when setting up a payment gateway.
-Clients can be disappointed with slow processing or the absence of some specific payment method, but insecure payment and potential problems may even result in legal issues with significant fines for both merchants and clients.
+This is the most crucial aspect of setting up a gateway.
+Clients can be disappointed with slow processing or the absence of a specific method.
+Still, insecure transactions and potential problems may even result in legal issues with significant fines for both merchants and clients.

 Processing speed